Applied Social and Health Psychology

 MacPhee, D., Farro, S., & Canetto, S. S. (2013).
 Academic self-efficacy and performance of underrepresented STEM majors: Gender, ethnic, and social class patterns.
 Analyses of Social Issues and Public Policy, 13, 347-369.

 Canetto, S. S. (2020, April).
 Suicide as cultural scripted: Theory, evidence and implications for prevention.
-Dublin Award Lecture, American Association of Suicidology, Portland, OR.
+Dublin Award Invited Lecture, American Association of Suicidology Conference (virtual).

 Canetto, S. S. (2019, September).
 Men, masculinities, and suicide.
-Keynote Presentation, International Association for Suicide Prevention, Derry-Londonderry, Northern Ireland.
+Keynote Presentation, International Association for Suicide Prevention Conference, Derry-Londonderry, Northern Ireland.

 Canetto, S. S. (2019, June).
 Whose culture?
 Challenging the idea of an opposition between the right to culture and women's human rights.
-Denmark-Gunvald Award Lecture, International Council of Psychologists, Cadiz, Spain.
+Denmark-Gunvald Award Lecture, International Council of Psychologists Conference, Cadiz, Spain.

 Canetto Gender and Culture Research Team: Dr. Canetto studies cultural norms, beliefs, and narratives of femininity and masculinity in four domains.
-A domain of her research explores cultural scripts of gender and suicidal behaviors--including suicidal thoughts, nonfatal suicidal behavior, suicide, and physician-assisted suicide--across intersectionalities of age, sexual orientation, social class, and disability.
-A second research stream examines cultural norms, stereotypes and narratives of women's and men's interest, persistence, and success in science and engineering.
-Her third research area is on cultural and gender issues in human rights.
-Finally, she studies stereotypes of gender, aging, and sexual orientation.
+A domain is cultural scripts of gender and suicidal behaviors--including suicidal thoughts, nonfatal suicidal behavior, suicide, and physician-assisted suicide--across intersectionalities of age, sexual orientation, social class, and disability.
+A second research stream is cultural norms, stereotypes, and narratives of women's and men's interest, persistence, and success in science and engineering.
+A third research area is on cultural and gender issues in human rights.
+A fourth domain is stereotypes of gender, aging, and sexual orientation.